fluent/fluent-bit-docs/pipeline/filters/ecs-metadata.md

 }
 ```

 Notice that the template variables in the value for the `resource` key are separated by dot characters.
-Please see the section below about limitations in which characters can be used to separate template variables.
+For more information, please check the [Record accessor limitation section](../../administration/configuring-fluent-bit/classic-mode/record-accessor.md#limitations-of-record_accessor-templating).

 #### Example 3: Attach cluster metadata to non-container logs